DappCoderr/Cadence-Fun/doc/docs/Module 3/Testing.md

 sidebar_position: 8
 ---

 Before moving forward let’s test our contract by running transaction and script.
-Before that don’t forgot to deploy the contract.
+Before that don’t forget to deploy the contract.

 :::note
 Just Copy & past transaction and script and run.
 Don’t worry we will discuss this in future how to create and use transaction and script.